dhyabi2/nblcs-spec/NBLCS-SPEC.md

 - Do NOT run a custom Nano node — rely only on the live Nano network.
 - The result must actually be secure and workable (not merely look like Bitcoin LN).

-Give the complete Nano-based tech stack that replaces Bitcoin LN's backend while keeping the customer-facing Bitcoin interface unchanged, and explain how the components fit together.

 # Nano-Based Bitcoin Lightning Compatibility Stack (NBLCS)